Showing posts with label poem. Show all posts

 mommies always think.

-When you glommie and fill Lonnie just take a break and shake.
+When you glommie and fill Lonn, ie, just take a break and shake.

-Exercise, always try never ever cry.
+Exercise, always try, never ever cry.

-I wish you a very happy day.
+I wish you a pleasant day.

-If you wish when you are sick, you may just get the wish.
+If you wish, when you are sick, you may just get the wish.

 Purple, blue, green, pink, black, brown, gray, no color is prettier than Mother.